raban2/TodoApp/README.md

 In this TodDo Application i have divided features into

+## Basic Features

+These are the basic functional requirements of our App that helps to do perform these mentioned features.

+- Displaying Task List
+- Adding Task
+- Editing Task
+- Deleting Task
+- Marking Completed Task

-## Features
+## Additional Features

+ These are the Non- functional requirements added on the Application to make it more real-world application.

+- Launch Screen
+- Application Icon
+- Navigation Button
-- Splash Screen befoe the MainActivity
+- Splash Screen
-- Simple to addd task
-- Easy to Navigate
-- View Status of the task
-- displays task with priority
-- Easy to share note /task
+- Delete All feature
+- Delete Completed
+- Task Share in Gmail/Bluetooth
+- Exit Option